Dansby Swanson Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.
+- The Pirates pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.36 team ERA ranks 18th across all MLB pitching staffs.
+- The Pirates' 4.37 team ERA ranks 18th across all league pitching staffs.

-- The Pirates give up the second-fewest home runs in baseball (70 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (70 total, one per game).

-- Bido (0-0) pitches for the Pirates to make his second start this season.
+- The Pirates will send Oviedo (3-6) to the mound to make his 15th start of the season.
+He is 3-6 with a 4.40 ERA and 71 strikeouts through 75 2/3 innings pitched.

-- In his last time out on Thursday, the righty tossed four innings against the Chicago Cubs, giving up one earned run while surrendering four hits.
+- In his last appearance on Friday against the Chicago Cubs, the right-hander tossed 4 1/3 innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.